The Orient Express (professional wrestling): World Wrestling Federation (1990-1992)

-After WrestleMania VI, Tanaka and Sato only made two pay-per-view appearances while in the WWF.
-Firstly at SummerSlam 1990 where the team were defeated by "Hacksaw" Jim Duggan and Nikolai Volkoff.
+After WrestleMania VI, Tanaka and Sato made only two more pay-per-view appearances while in the WWF.
+First at SummerSlam 1990 where the team was defeated by "Hacksaw" Jim Duggan and Nikolai Volkoff.
 They were then a part of the Sgt.
 Slaughter led team "The Mercenaries" (that also included Boris Zhukov.
 Sato was pinned by Bushwhacker Butch 1:46 into the match and Tanaka was pinned by Tito Santana only moments later, 2:13 into the match.

 When Akio Sato decided to leave the US wrestling scene in the latter days of 1990, the WWF decided to reunite Badd Company, only this time with Paul Diamond wearing a mask to conceal his ethnicity and using the name Kato.
 During this time the team had a very well received match with their old enemies the Rockers at the 1991 Royal Rumble and another well received match against The New Foundation (Jim "The Anvil" Neidhart and "The Rocket" Owen Hart) at the 1992 Royal Rumble – which were the only two PPV appearances for the New Orient Express.

 Sato briefly rejoined the team in 1991 to team with Tanaka and Kato for a series of 6-man tag-team matches on WWF house shows, but Sato left the WWF after only a handful of matches together.
 Tanaka would leave the WWF in February 1992.
 Diamond went on to wrestle as a singles competitor in the WWF, first as Kato, then later as Max Moon, replacing the departed Konnan, neither gimmick meeting with very much success.

-Post-WWF and split
+Post-WWF and split (1992-1994, 2006-2008)

 After Kato also left the WWF, the two reunited as Badd Company, working for Eastern Championship Wrestling from late 1993 to early 1994, wrestling against the likes of The Bad Breed (Ian and Axl Rotten) and The Public Enemy, but never won the tag team titles.

 Pat Tanaka resurfaced in WCW during 1994 as a singles wrestler billed as "Tanaka-San".
 Paul Diamond showed up with the Kato mask on using the name "Haito" shortly afterwards.
 The two men even wrestled a couple of matches together, but they never achieved any notoriety in WCW and finally split up for good by the end of 1994.
 Pat Tanaka showed up in singles matches during 1996 in WCW.
 The two reunited in 2006 as the Orient Express on the independent circuit until 2008.